jtreanor/appannie-statusboard/README.md

 This is a simple Sinatra app which allows any users of AppAnnie to add graphs of app downloads to their Panic status board.

-A deployed version is available here: https://app-stat.eu01.aws.af.cm/.
+A deployed version is available here: https://appannie.herokuapp.com/.

 Due to the sensitive nature of these credentials I encourage you to deploy your own instance of this.
-I highly recommend AppFog for this.
+I highly recommend Heroku for this.

 This is a work in progress.